SOLID Principles easily explained

 A system has only one task

-A class should have only one responsibility and there should be only one reason why you want to change the class.
+A class should only have one responsibility and there should only be one reason why you want to change the class.
 Do one thing and do it well!
-The result is an architecture that is clear, understandable and more maintainable .
-Failure to follow the Single Responsibility Principle creates potential maintenance problems in the software.
-For example, other areas and functionalities may be negatively affected by this.
+The result is an architecture that is clear, understandable and easier to maintain.
+If the single responsibility principle is not followed, potential maintenance problems are created in the software.
+This can have a negative impact on other areas and functionalities.

 Advantages of the Single Responsibility Principle:

-✔️ Avoidance of side effects in relation to other responsibilities for changes
+- Avoidance of side effects in relation to other responsibilities in the event of changes

-✔️ Better collaboration: Work in programming teams can be better divided, because each programmer can then work on a class for which he/she is responsible.
+- Better collaboration: The work in programming teams can be better divided, because each programmer can then work on a class for which he/she is responsible.

-✔️ Possibility to assign clear and meaningful class names, since each class has a responsibility
+- Possibility to assign clear and meaningful class names, as each class has a responsibility

 Modules should be open for extensions, but closed for modification (changes)

-Basically, the Open-Closed Principle is about being strategic, because it requires that written code (which has also been tested) should no longer be changed, or to construct the software design in such a way that changes can be supported without completely rebuilding the system.
+Basically, the Open Closed Principle is about taking a strategic approach, because it requires that written code (which has also been tested) should no longer be changed or that the software design should be constructed in such a way that changes can be supported without having to completely rebuild the system.

-How this can be achieved?
-By inheritance or by providing the module with an interface.
-This does not change the already existing behavior of the module, but only extends it with additional functions or data.
+How can this be achieved?
+Through inheritance or by providing the module with an interface.
+This does not change the existing behavior of the module, but merely extends it with additional functions or data.

 Liskov Substitution Principle